 Qualified international students are welcome to enroll in graduate degree programs at UW-Superior.
-NOTE: International students who intend to enroll in a UW-Superior graduate program in F-1 student status are eligible to apply for the Visual Arts, Art Therapy, and Communicating Arts graduate programs only.
+NOTE: International students who intend to enroll in a UW-Superior graduate program in F-1 student status are eligible to apply for the Art Therapy graduate program only.
 To be admitted, the following information must be submitted to the Graduate Studies Office:

 1. Completed on online Graduate Studies Application for Admission form at http://apply.wisconsin.edu.
 Remit the non-refundable application fee.